zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/roles-and-permissions/assigning-roles-to-user-segments.md

 > Available: Liferay DXP 7.2 SP2+, Liferay CE 7.3.1 GA2

 User Segments are dynamically assigned User collections.
 If a [Segment can be well-defined with the available criteria](../../../site-building/personalizing-site-experience/segmentation/creating-and-managing-user-segments.md), the administrative overhead of User management can be greatly reduced.
-On top of this, [personalized experiences](../../../site-building/personalizing-site-experience/introduction-to-personalizing-site-experience.md) can be defined for User Segments created at the Site scope, ensuring that Users see the most relevant content in your Site.
+On top of this, you can define [personalized experiences](../../../site-building/personalizing-site-experience/introduction-to-personalizing-site-experience.md) for User Segments created at the Site scope, ensuring that Users see the most relevant content in your Site.

 | Where Do I Create User Segments? | What Are They For? | Where Do I Assign Roles To a Segment? |
 | --------------------------------------------------------------------------- | -------------------------------------------------------------- | --------------------- |